 A smart contract in charge of the management of nodes

 A smart contract is used for node discovery.
-They are selected, operate for a fixed period, and generate a set of keys via DKG.
+Nodes are selected, operate for a fixed period, and generate a set of keys via DKG.

 We run this Distributed Key Generation (DKG) via a cryptographic scheme called Asynchronous Verifiable Secret Sharing (AVSS) by Cachin et al. (2002).
-The main advantage the DKG has over the other well-known DKGs like Pedersen DKG - Feldmen's VSS and its variants is that it is fully Asynchronous and thus does not require a complaint phase when we consider the allowance for a small zero-knowledge proof.
-This simplifies matters greatly, reducing the rounds of communication, but at the expense of message complexity and some initial logical overhead (we will need to use bivariate sharings instead of the usual univariate sharings).
-Which is a fair trade-off.
+The main advantage the DKG has over the other well-known DKGs like Pedersen DKG, Feldman's VSS and its variants is that it is fully asynchronous and thus does not require a complaint phase when we consider the allowance for a small zero-knowledge proof.
+This results in a simpler implementation (with constant communication rounds even during malicious scenarios), but at the expense of message size.

-In brief, this scheme generates a random 2D plane and creates horizontal (X) and vertical (Y) slices at the appropriate indices as sharings.
-We then get sub-sharings on these horizontal and vertical sharings at the appropriate indices and echo them to other nodes.
-As a node, the sub-sharings received from other nodes should match up with the initial sharing that the node received from the dealer, and even if they do not, the node can always interpolate the correct sharing via these echoed sub-sharings.
+In brief, this scheme generates a random bivariate polynomial (i.e. 2D surface) and creates horizontal (X) and vertical (Y) slices at the appropriate indices as sharings.
+We then get sub-sharings (points) on these horizontal and vertical sharings at the appropriate indices and echo them to other nodes.
+As a node, the polynomial reconstructed from the sub-sharings received from other nodes should match up with the initial sharing that the node received from the dealer, and even if they do not, the node can always interpolate the correct sharing via these echoed sub-sharings.
 This eliminates the dealer complaint phase.
-Once completed, we restrict ourselves to just the horizontal (X) domain such that our final sharings are still on that of a univariate polynomial, which is what a typical DKG does.
+We then we restrict ourselves to just the horizontal (X) domain such that our final sharings are still on that of a univariate polynomial, which is what a typical DKG does.

 The keys are assigned to a combination of

 verifier_id (e.g., email, username), which is a unique identifier respective to and provided by the